-A company is resident in Denmark for tax purposes if it is incorporated in Denmark and its effective management is situated within the country, or if it is incorporated abroad and its effective management is in Denmark.
+A company is resident in Denmark for tax purposes if either it is incorporated in Denmark and its effective management is situated within the country, or if it is incorporated abroad and its effective management is in Denmark.
 Effective management is determined on the basis of the place of the day-to-day business decision making.

-As of 1 January 2020 the Danish anti-avoidance tax rules on reclassification of an incorporated group company into a permanent establishment of a foreign company - if considered a transparent entity under foreign tax rules - are abolished.
-Instead, new anti-avoidance tax rules apply similar to the rules on hybrid mismatch in the OECD Multilateral Convention of 24 November 2016 (Multilateral Instrument/MLI).
+The Danish anti-avoidance tax rules on reclassification of an incorporated group company into a permanent establishment of a foreign company - if considered a transparent entity under foreign tax rules - are abolished.
+Instead, Denmark has implemented the rules on hybrid mismatch in the OECD Multilateral Convention of 24 November 2016 with subsequent changes in 2017 (ATAD and ATAD II).